dogeystamp/chess_inator/nnue/README.md

       interrupting the processing step.
 - `s2_process_pgn_data.py`: Convert PGN data into a format suitable for training.
 - `s3_train_neural_net.py`: Train neural network weights based on the data.
+    - This will output a PyTorch `.pth` weights file, which preserves the training state.
+However, it can not be read in the engine itself.
+- `s4_weights_to_bin.py`: Convert the `.pth` weights into a `.bin` file.
+    - This `.bin` format is readable by the engine.

+All above scripts have options.
+To view the options, run the script with the `--help` flag.

 Example training pipeline:
 ```bash